ouchitaikoproject/OuchiTaikoProject/README.md

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Top</a></sub></div>

-**Important:** The SVG files are provided in the download are the correct scale and should **NOT** be resized.
+**Important Scale Notice:** The SVG files provided in the download are the correct scale and should **NOT** be resized.
 The drum dimensions are precisely calculated to work with the sensor housings and other non-scalable components.
 If you try and make the drum smaller, other parts will not fit later on during the project.

-Verify the SVG files are at the correct scale before cutting by referencing the stated dimensions in the file.
-Another quick way to check is to ensure that 14 mounting holes in the drum base for the rubber grommet bolts all measure exactly **6mm** in diameter in template the you're going to use to cut.
+💡 **Scale Verification:** Before cutting, verify the SVG files are at correct scale by checking that all 14 mounting holes in the drum base measure exactly **6mm** in diameter.

 **No Laser cutter or CNC access?** No worries - there are other options.
 Ask a friend, local shop, or check if your area has a Makerspace.
 Alternatively, you can print the SVG files full-size across multiple sheets (ensure your printer is set to 100% scale / "Actual Size"), overlay the paper on your wood as a template, and cut and drill by hand.
 Double check that your printed templates are sized properly before cutting or drilling anything.

+---

-### **B: Prepare the Wood**
+### **PART C: Prepare the Wood**

-### **<u>B1.
+#### **<u>C1.
 Cut all MDF wood pieces per SVG templates</u>**

 💾 [File packet located here](https://ouchitaikoproject.github.io/OuchiTaikoProject/DownloadFiles/KillerQsOuchiTaikoProjectSTLandSVGFiles.zip)